Brent Alpha, Bravo and Charlie Topside Decommissioning Programme approved

 In these particular circumstances, and given the timeframe involved, BEIS has recognised that the execution of topsides removals can allow decommissioning to be executed cost effectively, to the benefit of the taxpayer, and without prejudice or compromise to the feasible decommissioning options for the jacket or GBS.

-To this end, BEIS has agreed that our topsides decommissioning proposals can be removed from the current Brent Decommissioning Programme and form a separate, topsides only Decommissioning Programme, which we will now submit to BEIS for approval.
+To this end, BEIS agreed that our topsides decommissioning proposals for Brent Alpha, Brent Bravo and Brent Charlie could be removed from the current Brent Decommissioning Programme and form a separate, topsides only Decommissioning Programme, We submitted this to BEIS, and they have now approved the Brent Alpha, Brent Bravo and Brent Charlie Topside only Decommissioning Programme, which is available below.

 There is no change to the OSPAR consultation process for the rest of the Brent Field Decommissioning Programme, and there is no change to any of the recommendations.
 We remain confident that our recommendations for the full field are safe, technically achievable, financially and socially responsible, and environmentally sound.